 On September 21, 2018, Magento released the beta version of Magento 2.3.0 with the promise of delivering more “engaging and innovative shopping experiences” than its previous versions.
-From the official Magento 2.3.0 beta release note, we can see there are numerous bug fixes and new functionalities, but the most outstanding ones that we have waited for long are PWA studio, Multi-source inventory, Page Builder, Magento Payments and Magento Sales & Ad Channels.
+From the official Magento 2.3.0 beta release note, we can see there are numerous bug fixes and new functionalities, but the most outstanding ones that we have waited for a long are PWA studio, Multi-source inventory, Page Builder, Magento Payments, and Magento Sales & Ad Channels.
 Let’s discover now!

 Magento 2 Progressive Web App (PWA) Studio

 One of the most impressive things on Magento 2.3.0 is the presence of PWA Studio.
-This is a powerful combination of tools to facilitate the process of developing, deploying and maintaining the latest technology – Progressive Web Application.
+This is a powerful combination of tools to facilitate the process of developing, deploying, and maintaining the latest technology – Progressive Web Application.

 As you might know, there has been a significant increase in the number of customers using their smartphones or tablets for online shopping.
 However, the conversion rates from those accesses are lower than from the traditional method of shopping on desktops or laptops.
-The reason for this contradiction is that most of the e-commerce stores cannot provide a good shopping experience on mobile browsers.
+The reason for this contradiction is that most e-commerce stores cannot provide a good shopping experience on mobile browsers.

 Apart from it, in order to use the tools provided by the Magento PWA Studio, you need to have knowledge about service worker, GraphQL, application shell, component data binding, CSS modules, client state, reducers, and actions, loading and offline states, container extensibility, root components and routing, critical path, and performance patterns.